hyphanet/website/content/2022-08-28-discredited-levine-2017-still-used.md

     -   the rate of **routing-changes** within Freenet (for example because a node on the path went offline).
-If a request from a given peer is received both from HTL 17 and from HTL 16 then routing changed, otherwise this should not happen.
+If a request from a given peer is received both from HTL 17 and from HTL 16 (or 18 and 16) then routing changed, otherwise this should not happen.

     Their **false positives rate** when measuring with only one node is